jhonnyrra/portfolio-jhonny/README.md

 ## 👀 Want to learn more?

-As alway proyect made with a lot ❤ with 🚀Astro.
+As always! project realized with a lot of ❤ with 🚀Astro.

 Feel free to check [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).